optimizely/nuclear-js/README.md

 #### KeyPaths

 KeyPaths are a pointer to some piece of your application state.
-They can be represented as a `Array<String>`
+They can be represented as a `Array<String>`.

 `['foo', 'bar']` is an example of a valid keypath, analogous to `state['foo']['bar']` in JavaScript.